Entity duplication

 To easily navigate between duplicate entities, find an entity in the Entity Explorer.
 In the Basics widget, search for the Monitored also as section.

-Linked entities are identified based on BIOS UUID.
-You can find its value in the Basics widget, in the Device Identifiers section.
+Linked entities are identified based on BIOS UUID or a combination of cloud IDs.
+You can find these values in the Basics widget, in the Device Identifiers section.

 What is a BIOS UUID?